yetanotherbhai/target.en/help/c_reports/c_conversion_rate/c_confidence_level_and_confidence_interval.md

 The [ downloaded CSV report ](../../c_reports/c_downloading-data-in-csv-file.md#concept_3F276FF2BBB2499388F97451D6DE2E75) includes only raw data and does not include calculated metrics, such as revenue per visitor, lift, or confidence used for A/B tests.

 To calculate these calculated metrics, download the [ Target's Complete Confidence Calculator ](https://marketing.adobe.com/resources/help/en_US/target/target/complete_confidence_calculator.xlsx) Excel file to input the activity's value, or review the [ statistical calculations used by Target ](https://marketing.adobe.com/resources/help/en_US/target/target/Statistical Calculations.pdf).

+>[!NOTE]
+>
+>This calculator is for Target-based reporting and not for A4T reporting.

 ## Performing Offline Calculations for Analytics for Target (A4T) {#section_B34BD016C8274C97AC9564F426B9607E}